DefangLabs/samples/samples/langchain/README.md

 ---

-Title: Flask & Langchain
+Title: Flask & LangChain

-Short Description: A sample project demonstrating how to deploy langchain with flask on defang
+Short Description: A sample project demonstrating how to deploy LangChain with Flask on Defang.

-Tags: LangChain , Flask , AI
+Tags: LangChain, Flask, AI

-Languages: Flask, Python
+Languages: Python